umputun/reproxy/README.md

 - reproxy.server - server (hostname) to match
 - reproxy.route - source route (location)
-- reproxy.dest - destination URL
+- reproxy.dest - destination URL's location (will be prepended with host and port automatically)
 - reproxy.ping - ping url for the destination container

 This is a dynamic provider and any change in container's status will be applied automatically.